 - 4.17.1 One of the key objectives of debt collection is to encourage debtors to start paying their monthly accounts in full.
 In addition it is also necessary to ensure that arrear debt is addressed.
 The current average balances on consumer accounts necessitates that innovative ideas be implemented to encourage consumers to pay off their arrears.
 At the same time it is also of utmost importance that regular payers not be discouraged through the implementation of any possible incentives. - 4.17.2 Implementation of the following principles will enhance the success of debt collection to a great extent: - Levying of interest on arrear accounts should be immediately suspended upon completion of a debt agreement.
-This will allow debtors to see progress on their accounts, as continued payments will reflect a decrease on the balance. - □ As long as the agreement is honoured no further interest will be added.
-However, in case of defaulting the suspended amount will be reversed and interest will again be levied from date of default. - Where arrangements are made to pay off the arrear amounts in instalments, such instalments should be determined on the outstanding amount including the interest. - Where debtors fail to honour their arrangements without prior consultation, only the interest written off will be reinstated and added to the original debt amount. - Makhado Local Municipality retains ownership of the installed meter at a property whereas the responsibility of taking care of the meter rests with the property owner. - □ The penalty resulting from meter tampering should be charged on the account of the user; however, it remains the responsibility of the property owner to ensure that the meter is re-installed at his property. - □ The penalty fee structure, which is reviewed on a yearly basis, together with other municipal tariffs, is comprised of the following: - (ii) Charges will be imposed on the property owner comprising of the following: - Recalculated consumer deposit fee aligned to the consumption account based on the average of three months; - Recalculated installation fees relevant to the tariffs applicable during the period; - Such charges are to be charged to the user account, but remains the responsibility of the property owner to settle such tampering penalties; - Recalculated average consumption during the tampering period and the current tariff will be applied;
+This will allow debtors to see progress on their accounts, as continued payments will reflect a decrease on the balance. - As long as the agreement is honoured no further interest will be added.
+However, in case of defaulting the suspended amount will be reversed and interest will again be levied from date of default. - Where arrangements are made to pay off the arrear amounts in instalments, such instalments should be determined on the outstanding amount including the interest. - Makhado Local Municipality retains ownership of the installed meter at a property whereas the responsibility of taking care of the meter rests with the property owner. - □ The penalty resulting from meter tampering should be charged on the account of the user; however, it remains the responsibility of the property owner to ensure that the meter is re-installed at his property. - □ The penalty fee structure, which is reviewed on a yearly basis, together with other municipal tariffs, is comprised of the following: - (ii) Charges will be imposed on the property owner comprising of the following: - Recalculated consumer deposit fee aligned to the consumption account based on the average of three months; - Recalculated installation fees relevant to the tariffs applicable during the period; - Such charges are to be charged to the user account, but remains the responsibility of the property owner to settle such tampering penalties; - Recalculated average consumption during the tampering period and the current tariff will be applied;